 Blood thinners are used to treat DVT.
 Blood thinners prevent the formation of new clots and the growth of old clots.
 Blood thinners do not dissolve existing clots.
 Coumadin is a medication used to treat DVT; however,patients on coumadin have to undergo regular blood tests (INR) to make sure the blood does not get too thin.

 If DVT is not timely and properly diagnosed patients suffer injury and/or death.
 Pulmonary Embolism is the number one killer associated with DVT.
 Emergency room personnel and family practice doctors have to be on the lookout for this condition.
 If PE is expected, the patient must be started immediately on blood thinners and a spiral CT has to be ordered to determine the nature and extent of blood clots in the lungs.

 Indiana medical malpractice law is complex.
-If you have any questions about the failure to timely diagnose Deep Vein Thrombosis or Pulmonary Embolism, call our Michigan City medical malpractice lawyer at (219) 874-4878 or fill out the internet consultation form on the right.
+If you have any questions about the failure to timely diagnose Deep Vein Thrombosis or Pulmonary Embolism, fill out the internet consultation form on the right.